 Conclusion

-Nursing in the Ottoman Empire emerged as a result of the rising of feminist public discourse and because of the demand and a shortage of appropriate caring personnel during wartime.
-Exposing women to outdoor social activity was not acceptable in Ottoman society.
-Integrating women into the nursing profession, which includes the non-modest scenario and male-female physical and intimate contact, was considered a far-reaching idea.
-Although foreign armies based on nursing escorting their combat forces already in the Crimean and American civil wars, the combining of female nurses slowly seeped into the Ottoman Red Crescent's stakeholders' awareness.
-Dr. Beshim Ömer was the first to identify the benefits of nursing to military medicine outcomes.
-As a physician and a senior Red Crescent member, he fought to integrate Turkish women nurses into the military arena.
-By defining the new role and creating the first knowledge body in nursing, he put the infrastructure for the profession.
-At the same time, in order to reduce the resistance of entering women to labor work in such intimate work demands in a traditional society, he justified it with stereotyped and gender explanations.
-From one side, military nursing is described with maternal and feminine metaphors aimed to glorifying and idealizing its function, making the public identify with its warm and familiar sentiments from home.
-But from the other side, nursing is mentioned as an added value profession between arts to science.
-Nursing as a deeply organized and essential caring bringing national pride and respect.
-Military nursing during the late Ottoman wars proved itself with superlative motivations and professional dedication to the sick and wounded.
-Although a short time passed since their first experience during the Balkan wars, Ottoman-Turkish nurses received high recognition and appreciation and even set an example and object of imitation for their well-experienced European and American colleagues.
-Former military nurses, especially the figure of Safiye Hüseyin Elbi, were seen as a leader and role models for other women choosing to learn and work in nursing and other disciplines after the collapse of the Ottoman Empires.
-The foundation of the new Turkish Republic and the law of equity for both genders brought nursing more legitimation which was reflected in the opening of many nursing programs throughout the country.
+Nursing in the Ottoman Empire, emerging during the rise of feminist public discourse, also arose due to a shortage of qualified healthcare personnel during wartime.
+Exposing women to public activity had not hitherto been acceptable in Ottoman society.
+Integrating women into the nursing profession, which sometimes involves intimate male-female contact, was considered an idea with far-reaching social implications.

+While armies had already had nurses escorting their combat forces in the Crimean and American Civil Wars, the integration of female nurses into the Ottoman Red Crescent’s awareness was gradual.
+Besim Ömer was the first to identify the benefits of nursing for military medical outcomes.
+As a physician and a senior Red Crescent member, he fought to integrate Turkish women nurses into the military.
+By defining this new role and creating the first educational body for nursing, he established the first infrastructure for the profession.
+At the same time, he justified it with stereotyped and gender-biased explanations to minimize resistance in a traditional society to women entering the labor market in such an area of intimacy.
+Military nursing was described by ascribing maternal and feminine epithets to it so as to glorify and idealize it, encouraging the public to identify warm domestic sentiments with its promotion.
+Yet nursing was also depicted as a profession that added value in both arts and science.
+Nursing as a highly organized and essential caring profession fostered national pride and respect.
+Military nursing during the late Ottoman wars proved itself through its superlative motivation and professional dedication to the sick and wounded.
+Although only a short time had passed since their first experience in the Balkan Wars, Ottoman Turkish nurses won great recognition and high appreciation, even setting an example to their experienced European and American colleagues.
+Military nurses, pre-eminently Safiye Hüseyin Elbi, were seen as leaders and role models for other women choosing to take up nursing and other disciplines after the collapse of the Ottoman Empire.
+The new Turkish Republic and itse gender equality laws endowed nursing with a greater legitimacy that was reflected in the inauguration of many nursing programs across the country.

+Acknowledgments

-Acknowledgments: The author wishes to thank Prof. Eray Serdar Yurdakul and Mrs. Nuray Güneş from The History of Military Medicine museum and archive, the Gülhane Faculty of Medicine, Health Sciences University, Ankara, Turkey; Mr. Recep Can and Mr. Özkan Usödev from the Turkish Red Crescent Archive for their precious help.
-Special thanks to Mr. Muhammet Fatih Vergili for his contribution and help with the research assistance.
+The author wishes to thank Eray Serdar Yurdakul and Nuray Güneş from The History of Military Medicine Museum and Archive; the Gülhane Faculty of Medicine, Health Sciences University, Ankara, Turkey; and Recep Can and Özkan Usödev from the Turkish Red Crescent Archive for their invaluable help.
+Special thanks are due to Muhammet Fatih Vergili for his contribution and research assistance.

-Findings: This work was supported by the Barbara Brodie Nursing History 2021 Fellowship Award, The Eleanor Crowder Bjoring Center for Nursing Historical Inquiry, University of Virginia, School of Nursing, USA; and the Karen Buhler-Wilkerson 2021 faculty fellowship Award, Barbara Bates Center for the Study of The History of Nursing, University of Pennsylvania, School of Nursing, USA.
+This work was supported by the Barbara Brodie Nursing History 2021 Fellowship Award, The Eleanor Crowder Bjoring Center for Nursing Historical Inquiry, University of Virginia School of Nursing and the Karen Buhler-Wilkerson 2021 Faculty Fellowship Award, Barbara Bates Center for the Study of The History of Nursing, University of Pennsylvania, School of Nursing.

+Disclosure

-Disclosure statement: The author reports there are no competing interests to declare.
+The author reports that there are no competing interests to declare.

-Biographical note:
+Biographical note